Spatchcocking is my favorite way to cook barbecue chicken.

 Get your smoker setup

 The exact setup will depend on your smoker.
-Use these steps for any charcoal smoker, or modify to suit whatever you’re smoking on:
+Use these steps for any charcoal smoker, or modify to suit whatever you’re smoking on.
+We also have a recipe for smoked chicken on a pellet grill you can try.

 - Light a charcoal chimney full of charcoal briquettes